Mir Jehandad Khan: Life

-Jehandad Khan was the son of Mir Painda Khan.
-Jehandad Khan became the ruler of Amb on the death of his father in 1844.

-It was said, "Of all the tribal chiefs of Hazara, the most powerful [was] said to be Jehandad Khan of the Tanoli."
+Though a man of less enery and vigour than his father, Jahandad Khan continued the struggle against the Sikhs.
+He stormed the Sikh forts in 1846 but saved the Sikh garrisons in his country.
+For this, Diwan Hari Chand confirmed his old jagir, adding that of Kulai and Badnak.
+It was said, "Of all the tribal chiefs of Hazara, the most powerful [was] said to be Jahandad Khan of the Tanoli."

-His territories lay on both banks of the Indus, and Jehandad Khan was highly respected among his peoples as the son of Painda Khan.
+His territories lay on both banks of the Indus, and Jahandad Khan was highly respected among his peoples as the son of Painda Khan.